 The International Linear Collider (ILC)

-The International Linear Collider (ILC) is a proposed particle accelerator that would be built in a 31km long underground tunnel.
+The International Linear Collider (ILC) is a proposed particle accelerator that would be built in a 20km long tunnel in the Kitakami Mountains.
 It would collide electrons and positrons head on in the middle of the tunnel, and analysis of the collisions is expected to result in new knowledge regarding the creation of the universe, time and space, and mass itself, by ‘recreating’ the Big Bang.